 I am much happier post separation.
 But sometimes life seems too full.
 There is an awful lot to do, particularly if you have the lion's share of custody.
 I am always ferrying the kids about, cooking, organising, washing up, worrying.
 When you work too there's not much space left in your life for anything else.
 (I must admit to having one of my sobbing sessions just this week.
 Everything was going bananas and I had lost any sense of perspective.
 And I was on the blob.
 Funnily enough, I felt much better the next day after a bath and a good sleep.)

-But I do have every other weekend off, when the boys are at their Dad's, and that is precious space for - well - have loads of sex if I'm honest.
-And walking.
+But I do have every other weekend off, when the boys are at their Dad's, and that is precious space for getting some air.
 And having fun as an adult.

 Which is good, because if I was not having fun, I would have flung my family's lives in the air for nothing.